-Students intending to graduate must declare their intent to graduate by completing and submitting the Graduation Declaration Form to the Registrar's office by the first of the month in which they intend to graduate.
-The Graduation Declaration Form can be found on the SSW Intranet by selecting: Departments, Registrar, and Forms.
+Students intending to graduate must declare their intent to graduate by completing and submitting the Graduation Declaration Form to the Registrar's office by the beginning of the academic year in which they intend to graduate.
+The Graduation Declaration Form can be found on the SSW Intranet by selecting: Departments, Registrar, Resources, and Forms.